 While most recovery from traumatic heart attack or bypass surgery is uneventful, prolonged ventilator dependence or critical care stays may necessitate formal rehabilitation prior to returning home.
 Our program combines the needed therapy with education to maximize functioning.

 Rehabilitation needs after orthopedic surgery vary.
 Our comprehensive program includes traditional therapy intervention, alternative techniques and pain management to maximize independence.

 The Firelands neurological disorders program is designed to meet the needs of those with chronic progressive conditions, including Parkinson's disease, Guillain-Barré syndrome and multiple sclerosis.
 Both physiatry and neurology are used to help patients become more independent and learn to minimize future medical issues.

-Patients may be admitted to the program to increase strength prior to beginning treatment, to promote the restoration of functional abilities after treatment, for supportive patient and family education, or for a rehabilitation trial to clarify goals and potential.
+Patients may be admitted to the program to increase strength prior to starting treatment, to promote the restoration of functional abilities after treatment, for supportive patient and family education, or for a rehabilitation trial to clarify goals and potential.

 Treating musculoskeletal injuries and conditions is a short-term rehabilitation program that is individualized to meet the patients' needs, functional goals and extent of injury.

 Injuries involving the spinal cord are complicated and require the expertise of physicians trained in physical medicine and rehabilitation.
 Under their guidance, the interdisciplinary team develops a treatment plan to address the unique needs of each patient.